tosalmanshaikh/frontend-final-project-sallies-kitchen-salman-shaikh/README.md

 --> You can choose Home | Shop or simply log out if you wish

-# Problems my React App
+# Problems in my React App
 12. Responsive: Everything is working fine except for the Navigation bar which needs a fix, so it works on smaller screens.
 I plan to fix this error soon!
 13. Errors: I have noticed that when you try to + or - the numbers are not updated in the shopping cart in the Navigation bar.
 I plan to fix this error soon!